 When I say “stop” I don’t mean literally cut it out, but slowly turning it down in order to prevent more serious habit.
 This age was shown as the best one to turn down the white noise machine.

 It will prevent your baby from creating some serious habit with white noise machine usage, and it is also a good time to start showing your baby what it is like to sleep with the normal environment.

 Therefore, start gradually turning down the volume of your white noise machine and let your baby’s hearing accommodate to the nowadays noise.

-Also, what I would recommend is a just occasional use of white machines.
+Also, what I would recommend is just an occasional use of white noise machines.
 Your little one will not need it every night.
 At least, that is what I did.

 So, if you see that your baby has a bit restless night, simply turn it on.
 In other cases, you can either completely turn it off, or set some low-volume of waterfalls.
 So, it is highly important not to isolate your baby completely from the realistic outdoor noises.